pdhoolia/wxo-adk-tutorial/tutorials/01-hello-world/README.md

 # Hello World

+In this example, we will create a simple "Hello World" agent using the Orchestrate framework.
+Key concepts demonstrated here are:
+- agent specification
+- tool specification
+- use of orchestrate CLI to import tools and agents, and run the chat UI.

-The following steps guide you thru this example.
+The following steps guide us thru this.

 1. In your directory, create a folder with the name `hello-world`.
 2. Open a text editor, such as Visual Studio Code.